 Milk scores higher than water

 The beverages that scored the highest were whole milk, skim milk, orange juice, and an oral rehydration solution like the ones used to treat chronic diarrhea.
 All these beverages had values close to 1.5 on the hydration index.
 Contrary to what many believe, coffee and beer scored about the same as water, meaning they aren't acting as a diuretic even when consumed in amounts used in the study (1 L).
+A further surprise: sports drink scored about the same as water too.
 The study was conducted in healthy young men.

 Similar results with children